-Julien Chatelin was born in France in 1968 as a dual French-American citizen.
-He began his career in 1992 as a documentary photographer after graduating from New York University’s Tisch School of the Arts.
+Julien Chatelin was born in France in 1968 as a French-American citizen.
+He began his career in 1992 as a documentary photographer after graduating from New York University’s Tisch school of the arts.

 While pursuing a successful career working for major international magazines, Chatelin developed long-term documentary and art projects such as Israel Borderline (2004-2006), a visual fresco of Israeli society, which was exhibited in Cannes and published in a 160-page monograph in 2008.
 (Edition Images en Manoeuvres)

-His work has been exhibited in the European house of Photography in Paris, the Geneva, Centre de la photographie, The Sommerset House in London, and in numerous gallery shows and festivals.
+His work has been exhibited in the European house of Photography in Paris, the Geneva Centre de la Photographie, The Somerset House in London, and during numerous gallery shows and festivals.